Barrie Unsworth: Life after politics

-During 2003 - 2008, Unsworth was a Director of Father Chris Riley's charity, Youth off the Streets, that provides crisis care, refuges, schools, drug programs and alcohol programs to young people in Australia and throughout Asia.
+During 2003–2008, Unsworth was a Director of Father Chris Riley's charity, Youth off the Streets, that provides crisis care, refuges, schools, drug programs and alcohol programs to young people in Australia and throughout Asia.
 Unsworth has also been a Director of Entherm Pty Ltd (2003–2005), Member of Overseas Trade Authority of New South Wales (1978) and a Director of Manly-Warringah Sea Eagles (2004–2006).

 In 2003 and 2004, Unsworth was commissioned by the NSW Government to conduct a formal review of public bus services.
 In 2008 he headed a committee that considered the privatisation of the New South Wales' electricity industry.
 The committee and Unsworth supported the sale.

+Unsworth lives in the Northern Beaches where he has participated in community campaigns to stop overdevelopment in NSW.
+He also led the effort to purchase and preserve the former home of Gough Whitlam as a historic site which would be open to the public.